CMM-25/a3/README.md

 **Note:** You can also replace **start** with **stop** or **reboot** to execute the respective commands to your instance.
  To get the state of a running instance, use the **status** command.
+You can also check your total usage time by using the **uptime** command.

 ### Connecting to your instance
 After you have started the instance, you can connect to it from your personal computer: